World Test Championship: History

-Cancelled 2017 tournament

 At the ICC Chief Executives' meeting in April 2012, it was confirmed that the ICC Champions Trophy would be last held in 2013 with the inaugural Test Championship play-offs being scheduled for June 2017.
 The ICC said that there would be only one trophy for each format of the game, which meant that the Champions Trophy would no longer take place since the Cricket World Cup is the premier event for 50-over cricket.

 The final would possibly have followed the historical timeless test format.
 Further improvements in the structure of the championship have also been discussed.

-However, in January 2014 the 2017 ICC World Test Championship was cancelled and the 2017 ICC Champions Trophy was reinstated.
+However, in January 2014, the 2017 ICC World Test Championship was cancelled and the 2017 ICC Champions Trophy was reinstated.

+In October 2017, the ICC announced that a Test league had been agreed upon by its members, which would involve the top nine teams playing series over two years with the top two teams qualifying for a World Test League Championship Final, which will be considered as an ICC event.

+Tournament summary

-2019–21 tournament
+2019–2021 tournament

 The first tournament began with the 2019 Ashes series.
 In March 2020, matches were suspended due to the COVID-19 pandemic, not resuming before July 2020, with several rounds of matches being postponed or ultimately cancelled.
 New Zealand became the first team to qualify for the final, when it was confirmed that the series between South Africa and Australia would not proceed, followed by India.
-The inaugural World Test Championship Final was played between India and New Zealand from 18–23 June 2021 at Rose Bowl, Southampton, England.
+The inaugural World Test Championship Final was played between India and New Zealand from 18 to 23 June 2021 at Rose Bowl, Southampton, England.
 Despite the opening and fourth day of the final being washed out by rain, New Zealand managed to win in the final session of the reserve day and lifted the first World Test Championship trophy.

-2021–23 tournament
+2021–2023 tournament

 The WTC 2021–23 cycle began in August 2021 with Pataudi Trophy (5 matches series between India and England).
 The International Cricket Council officially announced the full programme with a new points system.
 Australia qualified for the final by winning the 3rd Test Match of the 2022–23 Border-Gavaskar Trophy.
-India qualified after Sri Lanka failed to win the first match of their series in New Zealand.
-The final is scheduled to play on 7 June to 11 June 2023 at The Oval, London, England.
+India qualified after Sri Lanka failed to win the first match of their series in New Zealand, qualifying for the final for the second consecutive time.
+The final was played from 7 June to 11 June 2023 at The Oval, London, England, with Australia emerging as champions after defeating India by 209 runs.
+This was India's second consecutive defeat at the WTC final.

-2023–25 tournament
+2023–2025 tournament

-The WTC 2023–25 cycle will begin with the 1st Ashes Test on 16th June 2023.
+The WTC 2023–25 cycle began with the 1st Ashes Test on 16 June 2023.
 The International Cricket Council officially announced that the WTC final will be played at Lord's in the summer of 2025.
+In the final, South Africa defeated Australia by 5 wickets to win their maiden championship.
+This was also their second ICC trophy after the 1998 KnockOut Trophy.
+Aiden Makram was awarded Player of the Match.